-A minor bump to the head is common in children, particularly those of primary school age.
-If a child has no bruising, swelling, abrasion, dizziness, headache, nausea or vomiting and the pupil appears well, then the incident will be treated as a 'bump to the head' rather than a 'head injury'.
+A minor bump to the head is a frequent occurrence in children, particularly those of primary school age.
+If a child has no bruising, swelling, abrasion, dizziness, headache, nausea or vomiting, and the pupil appears well, then the incident will be treated as a 'bump to the head' rather than a 'head injury'.